Deans Court: Traditions

 Since 1976, five students from the Emory University who have excelled academically are awarded one year of graduate study at the University of St Andrews, and Deans Court has long been their accommodation during their stay.
 This programme has been offered to honour the late Robert T. Jones, Jr., an internationally renowned golfer and Emory alumnus.

+Bobbys (as they are known) are also given the opportunity to drive whilst in St Andrews, and the 'Bobby Mobile' is the only student vehicle allowed to be parked in the Deans Court Courtyard.